novlesse/N.W.A/BREAKDOWNOFWORK.md

 # Audiology - Team Member Breakdown of Work

-We collaborated with VSCode's liveshare feature.
+We held collaboration sessions through VSCode's liveshare feature and communicated through slack to explain our work.

 ## Jeffrey Lau